lonelam/minibreak/README.md

 ## Limitation

-MiniBreak is currently only available to minimize all open windows on Windows, if you're running a different operating system, please fork the repository and modify the code to suit your needs.
+MiniBreak is currently only available to minimize all open windows on Windows and MacOS, if you're running a different operating system, please fork the repository and modify the code to suit your needs.

 ## Contributing